 We feel that as a school it is important that the children realise how fortunate we all are and see that there are others who are less fortunate.
 Therefore, each year we support different charitable organisations, including Children in Need, The Hamilton District Foodbank and Cash for Kids.

 Children's views

-Here is what members of this year's Pupil Council think about David Livingstone Memorial Primary School:
+Here is what children from our different classes think about David Livingstone Memorial Primary School: